Yasir19/readme-generator/README.md

     ## usage
     using the app require using the CLI
+    ![Alt text]

     *License*
-    The project is licensed by undefined.
+    The project is licensed by GNU AGPlv3.

     ## Contribution
     forking the repo is required, focusing on what is the best for the community, and respecting the different viewpoint and experiences